MaelAbgrall/HardwareforAI/README.md

 #### Size:
-2 main types of motherboard size exist: ATX and micro ATX (E-ATX also, but not seen very often)
+There is multiple size of motherboard: mini ITX (smallest), micro ATX (medium), ATX (large), E-ATX (extra large) and other bigger MB (usually two socked xeon or epyc motherboard)

+- Prices tend to be a little bit cheaper for micro ATX versus ATX.
+However you will not be able to put more than 2 GPU.

-I do not recommand micro ITX motherboard, they are more expensive and difficult to upgrade
+- I do not recommand micro ITX motherboard, they are more expensive and difficult to upgrade.

+- For bigger Motherboard (E-ATX and beyond), you need to be carefull, this is not an usual form factor, so there will be less choice for choosing a case later.

 ### RAM